osirisOfGit/BG3_Sensible_Ambushing/README.md

 May not be possible unless i come up with a custom stealth system

 - 'Holding' actions, triggering like a reaction when the enemy is in range

+- Give veteran characters (e.g. slaver in the underdark) a higher chance to resist surprise/detect ambushes